-Have you ever had a wilted lettuce salad?
+Have you ever had a Southern wilted lettuce salad?
 It was always one of my favorite salads growing up, but I got out of the habit of making them.

 There is just something about the slightly sweet and really simple salad that draws me in.
 Of course the bacon doesn’t hurt!

-It always feels a little strange pouring the warm dressing over the salad.
+It always feels a little strange pouring the hot dressing over the salad.
 Wilting leaves is usually the enemy of salads, not the intent, but whoever came up with this one knew what they were doing!